![]() |

 Advanced Real-Time Rendering in 3D Graphics and Games Course: Finding next gen - CryEngine 2.

-Back when only video was released, I speculated that it's copy of our technique from 2000 (used in RealtimeRadiosity 2 demo) where per-vertex layers of lighting are precomputed for sampled positions of light / objects.
-When light / objects move, closest samples and their layers of precomputed lighting are selected and per-vertex lighting is reconstructed as weighted average.
 Back to reality.
 CryTek's technique is much simpler and less correct.
 Only scalar ambient occlusion value per texel is precomputed.
 The rest is magic expression in shader (not specified precisely) that combines distance attenuation, normal divergence and ambient occlusion.
 It doesn't simulate light paths, so it would probably look bad in scenes with mostly indirect light, but it probably looks great in mostly open scenes / no big blockers.
 They added support for portals...
 I think it was absolutely necessary to avoid light freely leaking through walls.
-Conclusion: In mainstream realtime rendering, indoors, it will be first big improvement over aging constant ambient.
-It's rough estimate rather than light simulation, so it needs lots of additional infrastructure (portals) and work from artists to look good/avoid artifacts.
-It also means it's viable only for gaming industry and even there, adoption won't be fast.
-However it's very inexpensive for end user (gamer), so chances are good that it will be adopted by several other engines before fully automated physically based RTGI techniques take lead. | ![]() |

 After many years of work,